 In some cases

-If you receive enough financial aid or loans to exceed your costs for the semester and are scheduled to receive funds back, you may use this credit balance to buy books through the student accounts office.
+If you receive enough financial aid or loans to exceed your other costs for the semester and are scheduled to receive funds back, you may use this credit balance to buy books through the bookstore or you may receive your refund and use these funds to purchase books on your own.

 Almost all of our scholarships are annually renewable as long as the eligibility requirements remain met.
 Federal and state grants are re-evaluated yearly.
 For a detailed list of renewal requirements, see our financial aid website.